yichengxia/diamondLife-Coding-Challenge/README.md

 • Has an input box on the page that allows the user to enter a string

-• When a string is entered it is then added to the list
+• When a string is entered, it is then added to the list

 • Clicking on an item in the list marks it complete and moves it to the bottom of the list

 • Clicking on the x of an item removes the item from the list

-Additionally functionalities includes:
+Additional functionalities includes:

 • Filter buttons that shows completed items only, shows to do items only, and shows all items